beardedLegend/k8-APT/README.md

   (a ClusterRoleBinding to a principal that does not exist, an admission webhook pointing at an unreachable URL with `failurePolicy: Ignore`).
-* It does create real load for a minute or so, and it writes to `kube-system` (a ConfigMap, a ServiceAccount, an unschedulable pod, a secret — all deleted).
+* It does create real load for a minute or so, and it writes to `kube-system` (two ConfigMaps, a ServiceAccount, an unschedulable pod, a secret — all deleted).
+* The ecosystem scenarios also create and delete a second namespace (for Pod Security), a ValidatingAdmissionPolicy in `Audit` mode bound to the test namespace only, a FlowSchema matching a user that does not exist, an IngressClass and a CSIDriver nothing implements, and a pair of aggregating ClusterRoles of its own.
+* Anything that would make an operator or the API server act — operator custom resources, an APIService, a node cordon — is sent as a dry-run: audited like the real request, never persisted. cert-manager is the one
+  exception: it issues a self-signed certificate into the test namespace.

 ## Licence